-As part of the separation benefit of former Chief Financial Officer, we shall pay to our former Chief Financial Officer a payment of \$0.1 million on each of the six-month and nine-month anniversaries of November 15, 2023, in the event the former Chief Financial Officer has not secured full-time employment prior to the anniversary date.
+As part of the separation benefit of the former Chief Financial Officer, we shall pay to our paid \$0.1 million in May 2024, as the former Chief Financial Officer had not secured full-time employment prior to the six-month anniversary of November 15, 2023.
+We shall pay to former Chief Financial Officer another payment of \$0.1 million on each of the six-month and nine-month ~~anniversaries~~ anniversary of November 15, 2023, in the event the former Chief Financial Officer has not secured full-time employment prior to the anniversary date.